mglodack/docs/source/articles/troubleshooting/push-to-remote-repositories.html.markdown

 fatal: Failed to traverse parents of commit d9ff2fe276d15d485f9c71c309160d47cd4ccdfb
 ~~~

-This is due to the fact, that we perform a *shallow clone* of the repository to spead up build times.
+This is due to the fact, that we perform a *shallow clone* of the repository to speed up build times.

 In order to push to a remote repository you have to do a full checkout first.
 This can be done with the following command: